nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

          --prefix sample_ \
          --outdir /path/to/raw_nanoplot_output \
          --threads NumberOfThreads \
+         --fastq \
-         --fastq /path/to/raw_data/sample.fastq.gz
+         /path/to/raw_data/sample.fastq.gz
 ```

 **Parameter Definitions:**

-- `--outdir` – specifies the output directory to store results
-- `--only-report` - output only the report files
+- `--only-report` - Output only the report files.
-- `--prefix` - adds a sample specific prefix to the name of each output file
+- `--prefix` - Adds a sample specific prefix to the name of each output file.
+- `--outdir` – Specifies the output directory to store results.
-- `--threads` - number of parallel processing threads to use
+- `--threads` - Number of parallel processing threads to use.
-- `--fastq` - specifies that the input data is in a fastq format
+- `--fastq` - Specifies that the input data is in fastq format.
-- `/path/to/raw_data/sample.fastq.gz` – the input reads are specified as a positional argument
+- `/path/to/raw_data/sample.fastq.gz` – The input reads, specified as a positional argument.

 **Input Data:**